WebEngineering-Univaq/WE_Lecture_Slides/english/HTML_EN.book.md

 A `<link>` does not generate a user-visible link, but declares a relation between the current document and other resources.
 The browser can use this information in various ways.

-The `rel` (or `rev`, if the link is logically backwards) is crucial for `<link>` element, as it defines the type of relationship with the resource identified by the URI contained in the `href` attribute.
+The `rel` (or `rev`, if the link is logically backwards) is crucial for `<link>` element, as it defines the type of relationship with the resource identified by the URL contained in the `href` attribute.

 The *rev* and *charset* attributes are *deprecated* in HTML5.